athreyanmks/GUVI_inter_task/PLEASE_README.md

 # GUVI_intern_task
 > A project by athreyanmks
+**ALERT!
+Before running please make sure the correct credentials for your DBMS are in the database_cred.txt file so the MySQL queries are successful**
 ## Register/Login Page

 The **Register** and **Login** form are on the same page and can be accesed using the appropriate toggle buttons